 Why are the upper and lower levels of the library closed?

-These floors are currently closed for public access because they are being used to quarantine the over 25,000 items that have recently been returned to the library.
+These floors are currently closed for public access because they are being used to quarantine items that have recently been returned to the library.
 We have moved the new materials from both the youth and adult nonfiction areas to the main floor for easy access in the meantime.

 When will the upper and lower floors be available to browse?